-Contrary to popular belief, last year’s Restaurant A380 was not the first time Singapore Airlines turned a parked jet into a restaurant.
+Contrary to popular belief, 2020’s Restaurant A380 was not the first time Singapore Airlines turned a parked jet into a restaurant.

 No, the original aero-restaurant took place in September 1979, when a group of journalists boarded a stationary Boeing 747-200 to sample Hugo’s in the Sky: a fine dining collaboration between Singapore Airlines and the Hyatt Hotel Singapore, exclusively for First Class passengers.